William Bell (theologian): Life

 Further published outputs followed.
 A constant theme was Bell's concern always to assert biblical authority in support of his theological positions, although others sometimes construed his own interpretations of scripture as over-contrived.

-In or before 1765 William Bell left Cambridge in order to become Domestic Chaplain to Princess Amelia, one of the younger sisters of the new king, George III.
+In or before 1765, Bell left Cambridge in order to become Domestic Chaplain to Princess Amelia, one of the younger sisters of the new king, George III.
 He accordingly moved to join the staff at the Princess's recently acquired manor at Gunnersbury House.
-In 1765, probably through the influence of his patroness, the Princess Amelia, he became a Prebendary at Westminster Abbey.
+In 1765, probably through the influence of his patroness, the Princess Amelia, Bell became a Prebendary at Westminster Abbey.
 Sources also attribute his doctorate of Divinity (DD), which arrived in 1767 "per literas regias", partially to the influence of Princess Amelia.

-In 1776 he was presented with an additional living, becoming Vicar of St Bride's Church in central London, an appointment "within the gift" of the Dean and Chapter of Westminster.
+In 1776, Bell was presented with an additional living, becoming Vicar of St Bride's Church in central London, an appointment "within the gift" of the Dean and Chapter of Westminster.
 He resigned from St Bride's in 1780, when he instead became rector of Christchurch, Newgate Street, where he was the incumbent minister till 1799.
 An obituary published in 1816, reflecting ethical norms of the regency period, states that Bell also "enjoyed the Treasurer's valuable stall in St, Paul's Cathedral", although a source from later in the nineteenth century reassures readers that he "administered [this] office with becoming disinterestedness".